betaflight/betaflight/docs/Inflight Adjustments.md

 * Yaw P I and D

 Example scenarios:
-Up to 4 3 position switches or pots can be used to adjust 4 different settings at the same time.
+Up to 4 3-position switches or pots can be used to adjust 4 different settings at the same time.
-A single 2/3/4/5/6/x position switches can be used to make one 3 position switch adjust one setting at a time.
+A single 2/3/4/5/6/x position switche can be used to make one 3 position switch adjust one setting at a time.

 Any combination of switches and pots can be used.
 So you could have 6 POS switch.